kumard3/dev.ui/README.md

 </div>

-## Dev.Ui is a component and Templates library that aims to be fully accessible and customizable for your project.
+## DevUI is a free and open source developer toolkit.
+It is a set of React Components and Templates that aim to be fully accessible and customizable in order to speed up the development process.

 ## 🛠 Development